stub4ever/hotelworld/README.md

-# Hotelworld

-## DB
+# DB

-- Design your tables (DONE)
+  Design your tables (DONE)
-- Create the migrations
+  Create the migrations
-- Run them
+  Run them
-- Create the models
+  Create the models
-- Create the seeds
+  Create the seeds

-## Sinatra
+# Sinatra

-- List all hotels
+  List all hotels
-- View one hotel
+  View one hotel